isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09o-petroleum-licences.md

 For further assistance, please email  [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).

 Alternatively, for urgent scheme-related matters, please contact us via our hotlines (8922 0485 and 8922 5130).
 Our operating hours are 8am to 6pm (Mondays to Fridays, except on public holidays).

+## Application for Changes to Schemes for Existing Licensees

+You may complete your [applications for changes to schemes for existing licensees or to update records](https://form.gov.sg/#!/605462a0f26f5c0012448021) online.